ShanihaSaghi/ShanihaSaghi/README.md

 - 🛒 [Airline Management Daashboard](https://github.com/ShanihaSaghi/Amazonclone)
-  •	Designed and developed an Airline Management Dashboard using HTML, CSS, and JavaScript to monitor flight schedules, aircraft status, and passenger data through an interactive UI.
+   •	Built a responsive airline management dashboard with modules for flight management, passenger records, and booking operations.
+   •	Designed a clean, multi-section UI using React.js and Tailwind CSS with component-based architecture for scalability.
+   •	Implemented dynamic data rendering for real-time flight listings and passenger details without page reloads.

 ---